Halle (Westfalen): Inhabitants

+Since the incorporation of surrounding villages in 1973 generally only one combined figure is surveyed.
+As of December 2025, the population is estimated to be 21,366.

 The Community Profile of the North Rhine-Westphalian authority for data processing and statistics typecasts Halle as a "small medium-sized town" and compares it to other cities of that type.
 While the population development was comparable to other cities of the same type until c.
 2001 the increase in Halle is substantially higher since then.
 On an Index the average for the type "small medium-sized town" arrived at 115 (1976 = 100), whereas Halle reached 119, in effect roughly 3.5% higher.
 Comparing the population increase with North Rhine-Westphalia in total, the figure increases to 12.3%.
 However, the growth mainly recruits from migration since for a number of years the relation between birth rate and death rate has been even.

 Compared to other cities of the same type as well as to North Rhine-Westphalia there are no statistically significant deviations with respect to the population structure based on age groups, but Halle has a significantly lower number of severely disabled persons.